joblib/joblib/doc/parallel.rst

 (when done in a library) as it does not make it possible to override that choice with the ``parallel_backend`` context manager.

+Besides builtin joblib backends, we can use
+`Joblib Apache Spark Backend <https://github.com/joblib/joblib-spark>`_ to distribute joblib tasks on a Spark cluster.

 .. _serialization_and_processes:

 Serialization & Processes